Strathcona, Edmonton

 The neighbourhood of Strathcona is bounded on the south by Whyte Avenue, on the north by Saskatchewan Drive, on the west by 107 Street, and on the east by Mill Creek Ravine.
 Its central location provides good access to downtown Edmonton, Whyte Avenue, the Queen Elizabeth Pool, and other areas of the city.

-The community is represented by the Strathcona Community League, established in 1918, which maintains a community hall, outdoor rink and tennis courts located at 101 Street and 87 Avenue.
+The community is represented by the Strathcona Community League, established in 1918, which maintains a community hall, outdoor rink and tennis courts at 101 Street and 87 Avenue.